Why is the college application essay important?

 With colleges refocusing their admissions priorities, the admissions essay has increased in importance.
 Furthermore, many applications, such as the Common Application and Coalition Application, have announced new prompts specific to COVID-19 for fall applicants.

-Here are five tips for writing college admissions essays for the 2020-2021 school year.
+Here are five college essay tips for increasing your chance of admission for the 2023-2024 school year.

 1. Make the essay deeply personal.

 The best-performing admissions essays show a trend of being intensely personal.
 When members of an admissions committee are comparing two prospective students that are similar in terms of academic and extracurricular achievements, they are more likely to choose the student they feel a personal connection to.
-Furthermore, with the de-prioritization of standardized test scores and academic records in the light of COVID-19, colleges are emphasizing the personal aspects of an application.
+Furthermore, with the de-prioritization of standardized test scores and academic records since COVID-19, colleges are emphasizing the personal aspects of an application.

 Students should tell stories that they “own” – stories that only they can tell.
 They should also write about their feelings, their life priorities, how they approach problems, and how they make decisions.

 2. Avoid writing about cliché topics.

 Avoiding clichés is a basic rule for all writing, and admissions essays are no exception.
 Producing an essay with fresh content is more important than ever with the essay’s increased significance as part of a college application.

 Understandably, many students struggle with figuring out which topics have been overworked.
 A good rule of thumb is to make sure that an essay answers the Four Core Questions that should be answered in a good college admissions essay: